Common questions relating to Newbury Building Society transfer of equity

 - I jointly own a flat in Witham

 , with a Newbury Building Society loan with my ex partner.
 He and his new partner are going to acquire my share.
 We had consent from Newbury Building Society to replace my name with hers.
 The transfer of equity has to be completed by a conveyancing solicitor for Newbury Building Society (supposedly).
 Can we do the Land Registry formalities?

 - My Newbury Building Society home loan is in joint names with ex, he is agreeable to come off the deeds and put the house in my name alone.
 Newbury Building Society have consented to the transfer of equity to me solely.
 Do Newbury Building Society call my boss to confirm my salary?

 Examples of questions in a lawyer questionnaire concerning a Newbury Building Society Transfer of Equity

 Where you are intent on holding the property as beneficial Tenants in Common in unequal shares, what is the split to be.
 For e.g. 50-50, or 60-40?

-Information to consider in supporting the above Newbury Building Society transfer of equity Advice :
+Information to consider in supporting the above Newbury Building Society transfer of equity Questions and Answers :

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Newbury Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
-If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such conditions are not complied with you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 On form AP1, your conveyancer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.